micmejia/bible-dump/NKJV/Isaiah/Isa 61.md

 ###### 1
-"The Spirit of the Lord God _is_ upon Me, Because the Lord has anointed Me To preach good tidings to the poor; He has sent Me to [^a]heal the brokenhearted, To proclaim liberty to the captives, And the opening of the prison to _those who are_ bound;
+"The Spirit of the Lord God _is_ upon Me, Because the Lord has anointed Me To preach good tidings to the poor; He has sent Me to heal the brokenhearted, To proclaim liberty to the captives, And the opening of the prison to _those who are_ bound;

 ###### 2
 To proclaim the acceptable year of the Lord, And the day of vengeance of our God; To comfort all who mourn,

 ###### 3
-To [^b]console those who mourn in Zion, To give them beauty for ashes, The oil of joy for mourning, The garment of praise for the spirit of heaviness; That they may be called trees of righteousness, The planting of the Lord, that He may be glorified."
+To console those who mourn in Zion, To give them beauty for ashes, The oil of joy for mourning, The garment of praise for the spirit of heaviness; That they may be called trees of righteousness, The planting of the Lord, that He may be glorified."

 ###### 4
 And they shall rebuild the old ruins, They shall raise up the former desolations, And they shall repair the ruined cities, The desolations of many generations.